 - Feeling less lonely and isolated.

-That’s why the Greater Good Science Center at the University of California, Berkeley—in collaboration with the University of California, Davis—is launching a $5.6 million, three-year project, Expanding the Science and Practice of Gratitude.
+That’s why the Greater Good Science Center at the University of California, Berkeley—in collaboration with the University of California, Davis—launched a $5.6 million, three-year project, Expanding the Science and Practice of Gratitude.
 The project is supported with funding from the John Templeton Foundation.
 The general goals of this initiative are to:

 - Expand the scientific database of gratitude, particularly in the key areas of human health, personal and relational well-being, and developmental science;